 In August 2012, the Company completed the closing of a Series D financing, and all indebtedness under the 2011 Bridge Financing and 2012 Bridge Financing, aggregating approximately \$26.4 million, including accrued interest, was automatically converted into shares of convertible Series D Preferred Stock at a per-share price equal to the per-share price of \$4.40.
 All associated preferred stock warrants became warrants to purchase 2,288,316 shares of convertible Series D Preferred Stock at an exercise price of \$4.40 per share.
-On October 31, 2013, Delphi Ventures and Affiliated Entities exercised 427,776 outstanding warrants to purchase shares of Series D Preferred Stock at an exercise price of \$4.40 per share, resulting in \$1.9 million of proceeds to the Company.

 In November 2013, in connection with the closing of the initial public offering, all associated warrants to purchase shares of Series D Preferred Stock automatically converted into warrants to purchase 1,171,352 shares of our Common Stock at a weighted average exercise price of \$7.37 per share.
-On December 30, 2013, HLM Venture Partners II, L.P. exercised 85,096 outstanding warrants to purchase shares of Common Stock at an exercise price of \$7.37 per share, resulting in \$0.6 million of proceeds to the Company.
+As of December 31, 2014, there were 1,006,577 common stock warrants outstanding.